Returns the child of the

 - If a call to this function exceeds 5 seconds without returning, and no timeOut parameter has been specified, a warning will be printed to the output that the thread may yield indefinitely; this warning takes the form

-- This function will return immediately without yielding if the child exists when the call is made
+- This function does not yield if a child with the given name exists when the call is made.

 An optional time out parameter.